sinacek/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 to use.
 See the gRPC documentation on [Load balancing][] for more information.
 When unspecified, `pick_first` is used.

-An HTTP proxy can be configured through the following environment variables:
+You can configure an HTTP proxy with the following environment variables:

 * `HTTPS_PROXY`
 * `NO_PROXY`